JJM258/AI_Studio_Project/README.md

 # __Acknowledgement__

-# Gratitude to my AI Studio Professor at my University for the theoretcal and practical application of knowledge, adn the opportunity to complete this project.
+# Gratitude to my AI Studio Professor at my University for the theoretical and practical application of knowledge, and the opportunity to complete this project.